Census in British India: Caste

 Hutton was observing the effects of a popular belief that the purpose of the census was to define the relative position of people in society.
 Therefore, respondents would often claim to be of a socially-superior community to that which they actually were.
 That misconception gave an outlet for aspirational people to seek advancement and caused the evolution, sometimes almost overnight, of completely-new social identities that often adopted the honorific titles of perceived superior groups such as Brahmins and Rajputs as part of their name.
 Caste associations were formed to establish the authenticity of such claims, often by inventing traditions allegedly connected to mythology and ancient history, as did the Patidars, and they presented what Frank Conlon has described as a "deluge" of petitions for official recognition to the census authorities.
 Through such recognition, they thought that they could later make political and economic gains even though, as with the Goud Saraswat Brahmins (whose claim to Brahmin status itself is contested), their associations might comprise very disparate socioeconomic groups.
 Frequently, the enumerators just took what people claimed for granted.

-The theories of Risley, which broadly assumed that caste and race were related and were based on now-discredited methods of anthropometry and scientific racism, loomed large in attempts by Indogists and the colonial authorities to impose a Western paradigm on the census caste categories.
+The theories of Risley, which broadly assumed that caste and race were related and were based on now-discredited methods of anthropometry and scientific racism, loomed large in attempts by Indologists and the colonial authorities to impose a Western paradigm on the census caste categories.
 The census administrators themselves also created caste communities in which none existed previously.
 In Bengal, Chandala, which was commonly used as a generic description for all low-caste people, was mistakenly used as a specific caste name by the authorities.
 That caused much resentment and attempts to achieve recognition as Namasudra.
-Castes such as Yadav and Vishwakarma appeared out of nowhere and were created as official categories for what had been geographically-disparate differently-named communities that happened to share traditional occupations, respectively as dairymen/grazers and craft artisans such as goldsmiths and carpenters.
+Castes such as Yadav and Vishwakarma appeared out of nowhere and were created as official categories for what had been geographically disparate differently named communities that happened to share traditional occupations, respectively as dairymen/grazers and craft artisans such as goldsmiths and carpenters.
 The Yadavs were also another example of a group that invented tradition in the process often referred to as Sanskritisation.
 They claimed descent from the mythological Yadu and a Kshatriya status.
 Their creation as a caste was aided also by the Raj's policy of grouping people who bore similar names.